-MENU
+• MENU Button

-Push and release the MENU button to advance the display to each of the EVIC Main Menu features or to return to the Main Menu from a sub-menu.
-Upon reaching the last item in the Main Menu the EVIC will advance to the first item in the Main Menu with the next MENUbutton push and release.
+Push and release the MENU button to advance the display to each of the instrument cluster display Main Menu features or to return to the Main Menu from a submenu.

+Upon reaching the last item in the Main Menu the instrument cluster display will advance to the first item in the Main Menu with the next MENU button push and release.

-• COMPASS Button
+• Compass Button

-Push and release the COMPASS button to return to the Compass/Outside Temperature/ Audio Information/ECO screen whenever the current display is not the Compass/Outside Temperature/Audio Information/ECO screen.
+Push and release the compass button to return to the Compass/Outside Temperature/Audio Information/ECO screen whenever the current display is not the Compass/Outside Temperature/Audio Information/ECO screen.

-• RIGHT Arrow Button
+• Right Arrow Button

-- Push and release the RIGHT arrow button when prompted by the EVIC to Reset Main Menu features with a reset capability or to change Personal Settings. - DOWN Arrow Button
+Push and release the right arrow button when prompted by the instrument cluster display to Reset Main Menu features with a reset capability or to change Personal Settings.

+• Down Arrow Button

-Push and release the DOWN arrow button when prompted by the EVIC to step through Vehicle Info submenu or stored system warning messages or Personal Settings features.
+Push and release the down arrow button when prompted by the instrument cluster display to step through Vehicle Info submenu, stored system warning messages, or Personal Settings features.